-- 1. Total Programme Credits = 83 - 2.
-MOOCs may take up 40 % of the total credits (excluding dissertation credits).
-MOOC may be taken in lieu of any course but content of that course should match a minimum 70%. - 3.
-Students will have an option to carry out dissertation work in industry, national institutes or universities in the top 100 NIRF ranking. - 4.
-Group Dissertation may be opted, with a group consisting of a maximum of four students.
+- 1. UGC Curriculum and Credit Framework for Postgraduate Programmes (PGCF) shall be implemented from 2025-26 academic session. - 2.Total Programme Credits = 80 - 3 Group Dissertation may be opted, with a group consisting of a maximum of four students.
 These students may work using a single approach or multidisciplinary approach.
-Research projects can be taken up in collaboration with industry or in a group from within the discipline or across the discipline. - 5.
-The discipline elective courses will be offered as per the facilities and expertise available in the department.
+Research projects can be taken up in collaboration with industry or in a group from within the discipline or across the discipline. - 4.
+The discipline elective courses will be offered as per the availability and the workload of the faculties in the department.